-Samples for POC, PN, PP and Chl-a are collected on pre-combusted (450°C for 4 h) 25 mm diameter glass fibre filters (Whatman GF/F, pore size ~0.7 μ m).
+Samples for POC, PN, PP and Chl-a are collected on pre-combusted (450°C for 4 h) 25 mm diameter glass fibre filters (Whatman GF/F, pore size ~0.7 μm).
+Before subsampling the sampling containers are thoroughly agitated to ensure particulates do not settle and skew results.
 Filters are wrapped in pre-combusted aluminium foil envelopes and stored frozen (-18°C) until analysis.